Investing to build the pathways for future technology professionals by developing problem solvers and creative thinkers.

-This project has 43 corporate partners representing over 3,000 technology workers in Middle Tennessee.
-These technology industry partners have invested in the IT Pathway Collaborative both financially and through the engagement of their employees.
+This project had 43 corporate partners representing over 3,000 technology workers in Middle Tennessee.
+These technology industry partners invested in the IT Pathway Collaborative both financially and through the engagement of their employees.

-The IT Pathway Collaborative is funded by the State of Tennessee’s LEAP grant program.
+The IT Pathway Collaborative was funded by the State of Tennessee’s LEAP grant program.

-NTC is expanding access to tech jobs in Middle Tennessee.
-In March 2015, President Obama announced that Nashville would be named one of the inaugural TechHire cities.
-To kick off Nashville TechHire, with almost 1600 open technology jobs and more than 40 employer partners in need of this workforce, the NTC is leading the community to work together to new ways to recruit and place applicants based on their actual skills and to create more fast track tech training opportunities.
+NTC works to expand access to tech jobs in Middle Tennessee.
+In March 2015, President Obama named Nashville as one of the inaugural TechHire cities.
+To kick off Nashville TechHire, with almost 1600 open technology jobs and more than 40 employer partners in need of this workforce, the NTC lead the community to work together to new ways to recruit and place applicants based on their actual skills and to create more fast track tech training opportunities.

-Tech Hire Nashville is a bold initiative and call to action to empower the citizens of Middle Tennessee with the skills they need, through universities and community colleges but also nontraditional approaches like “coding boot camps,” and high-quality online courses that can rapidly train workers for a well-paying job, often in just a few months.
+Tech Hire Nashville was a bold initiative and call to action to empower the citizens of Middle Tennessee with the skills they need, through universities and community colleges but also nontraditional approaches like “coding boot camps,” and high-quality online courses that rapidly trains workers for a well-paying job, often in just a few months.

 Employers across Middle Tennessee are in great need of skilled IT workers.
 Many of these roles do not require a four-year computer science degree.
-The NTC is working with Middle Tennessee employers to identify appropriate opportunities to expand their hiring practices to focus on competencies rather than degrees.
+The NTC worked, and continues to do so, with Middle Tennessee employers to identify appropriate opportunities to expand their hiring practices to focus on competencies rather than degrees.

-- Using data to encourage employers to be open to non-traditional hiring;
+- Used data to encourage employers to be open to non-traditional hiring;

-- Working with community partners to expand models for training that prepare students in months, not years; and
+- Worked with community partners to expand models for training that prepare students in months, not years; and

-- Providing local leadership to connect people to training and to jobs with hiring on ramp programs.
+- Provided local leadership to connect people to training and to jobs with hiring on ramp programs.